 RSSAC "members shall be appointed by the Board” to "advise the ICANN community and Board on matters relating to the operation, administration, security, and integrity of the Internet’s Root Server System"

 SSAC members are "appointed by ICANN board” to "advise the ICANN community and Board on matters relating to the security and integrity of the Internet’s naming and address allocation systems.”

+Answer:

+NCUC is part of only one stakeholder group (the Noncommercial Stakeholder Group).
+Its bylaws section I(B) defines the NCUC’s purpose as: to provide a voice and representation in ICANN processes to non-profit organizations and individuals that serve non-commercial interests and provide services such as education, community organizing, promotion of the arts, public interest policy advocacy, children’s welfare, religion, scientific research, human rights and the advancement of the Internet as a global communications system for all segments of society.

 Accountability related policies and procedures: